morpha21/personalScripts/README.md

 or, it can be used with a target directory as an argument:
 `mostrar <your_favorite_directory>`

+## brilhante
+In my personal machine, I use Arch Linux with bspwm as a window manager.
+Right after installing it, I realized my laptop brightness keys were not working out of the box, so I made `brilhante`, a script that changes screen brightness, and mapped it to a keyboard shortcut using `sxhkd`.

 #### TODO:
-It does not give a decent output when used to list an empty directory.
-Gotta fix this.
+`mostrar` does not give a decent output when used to list an empty directory.
+Should I fix this?
+Maybe I should just make a golang utility that could possibly be an alternative to `ls`.